asungur/LS_Frontend/js210/study_notes.md

 'xxa-123'.match(/[a-z]/g);            // methods are also object properties and called with appended parantheses
 ```

-In the last example above we called 'String.prototype.match' method which  property of a string object.
+In the last example above we called `String.prototype.match` method which  property of a string object.
 Methods can be called with dot notation appended by parantheses, between which we can pass arguments to the method call similar to a function call.

 Property naming rules are quite simple in JavaScript, this makes everything hard to understand sometimes.
 *Key(or name)* of a property can be any valid string. *Value* of a property can be any valid expression.